tdhoffman/tdhoffman.github.io/index.md

 ---

 ## About
 Coming from a background of math and computer science, I develop algorithms and statistical methods for spatial data science.
 My work aims to better represent and mathematically model spatial problems and to chip away at our understanding of core geographical concepts, such as process and scale.
 Through algorithm design, I also seek to advance the principled use of (spatial) data science in social science.
 For more information about my research, [click here](https://tdhoffman.com/research) (slightly outdated).
 In my spare time, I love watching movies, playing piano, and biking.
-I'm currently a Ph.D student at Arizona State University in the Spatial Analysis Research Center (SPARC).
+I am a recipient of the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/) and I'm currently a Ph.D student at Arizona State University in the Spatial Analysis Research Center (SPARC).

 ## Fun stuff
 I presented at UCSB's [Spatial Lightning Talks](http://spatial.ucsb.edu/2022/2022-lightning-talks/) 2022 about Private Wojtek, a bear who fought in World War 2.
 The video can be found [here.](https://www.youtube.com/watch?v=5nzB82EoGfk)